ed-asriyan/gender-recognition-by-voice/README.md

     Wait until you see `"Please speak"` prompt and start talking, it will stop recording as long as you stop talking.

+## Running
+### Using python
+[`recognize.py`](recognize.py) is the code responsible for testing your audio files or your voice: python recognize.py --help

+**Output:**

+    usage: test.py [-h] [-f FILE]

+    Gender recognition script, this will load the model you trained, and perform inference on a sample you provide (either using your voice or a file)

+    optional arguments:
+    -h, --help            show this help message and exit -f FILE, --file FILE  The path to the file, preferred to be in WAV format

+- For instance, to get gender of the file `test-samples/27-124992-0002.wav`, you can:

+      python test.py --file "test-samples/27-124992-0002.wav"

+    **Output:**

+      Result: male
+      Probabilities:     Male: 96.36%    Female: 3.64%

+  There are some audio samples in [test-samples](test-samples) folder for you to test with, it is grabbed from [LibriSpeech dataset](http://www.openslr.org/12).
+- To make inference on your voice instead, you need to:

+      python test.py

+    Wait until you see `"Please speak"` prompt and start talking, it will stop recording as long as you stop talking.